intel-analytics/BigDL-2.x/docs/docs/PythonUserGuide/run.md

 # Get the current Analytics Zoo version
 zoo.version.__version__
-# Create or get a SparkContext.
-This will also init the BigDL engine.
+# Create a SparkContext and initialize the BigDL engine.
 sc = init_nncontext()
 # Create a Sequential model containing a Dense layer.
 model = Sequential()